 Some babies will be able to breastfeed with a lip tie, while others will have immense difficulties.
 This is because the tightness of the frenulum may be different in children, and the degree of tightness is what causes the varying consequences.

 What can be done?

-A frenectomy (external wikipedia link) (also known as a frenulectomy or a frenotomy) can be performed to remove a frenulum.
-The procedure is quick and discomfort is minimal.
+A frenectomy (external Wikipedia link) (also known as a frenulectomy or a frenotomy) can be performed to remove a frenulum.
+The procedure is quick, and the discomfort is minimal.

 Also, experimenting with different breastfeeding holds may also bring some success at feeding.
 For example, this method has helped various lip tied babies in latching more securely during breastfeeding:

-You may also find that as your baby gets bigger; their ability to latch also improves.
+You may also find that as your baby grows; their ability to latch improves.
 Breastfeeding compressions have also been found to help during feeds.
 Please consult your health care practitioner for further advice and treatment if you suspect a lip or tongue tie.

 1. Spitzfaden, Laura.
 Feed the baby LLC.
 [Online] http://feedthebabyllc.com/tongue-and-lip-tie/.

 2. The funny-shaped woman.
 [Online] 2011. http://thefunnyshapedwoman.blogspot.co.za/2011/03/introducing-maxillary-labial-frenulum.html.